poanchen/poanchen.github.io/_posts/2017-10-20-How-to-run-a-single-test-or-all-tests-in-a-class-with-gradlew.md

 ---
 Ever wonder how you can run one single test with gradlew?
 Ever get tried of waiting all the tests to be finished?
 You have came to the right place.
 Running tests can be a time consuming tasks.
 Ability to run one single test or all the tests in a test class is very powerful.
 And, it will save TONS of time.
 Here is how you can do it.

-Let's assume that this is your testClass,
+Let's assume that this is your testClass,&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/20/How-to-run-a-single-test-or-all-tests-in-a-class-with-gradlew/BlogControllerTests.groovy" target="_blank">source code</a>
 <pre>
   <code class="java">
     package io.github.poanchen.projectName.api